nils-eilers/memSIM2/README.md

 memSIM -h
 ```

-Should build on Linux out of the box.
+Should build on Linux and most POSIX systems out of the box.
-Other UN*X may needs some modifications.
-The are some Linux-specific hacks to make the serial port run at 460800bps.

 Installation
 ------------